On $q$-real and $q$-complex numbers: The function for

-Lemma \ref{auxle1} implies that series \eqref{seri} converges absolutely and uniformly on compact sets in $|q|<r$ as long as $r\le 1-3r+r^2$, i.e., $r\le 2-\sqrt{3}$.
-The rest of the proof of Theorem \ref{ma1a} is the same as for Theorem \ref{ma1}.
-In particular, that $[x]_q$ is nonvanishing in the disk $|q|<2-\sqrt{3}$ follows from Lemma \ref{modinv}.
+For every $r<2-\sqrt3$ we have $r<s$.
+Taking, for example, $\beta=1/2$ in Lemma \ref{auxle1}, and using $C_N\ge N$, shows that \eqref{seri} converges absolutely and uniformly on $|q|\le r$.
+Now let $K$ be a compact subset of the open disk $|q|<2-\sqrt3$.
+Choose $r$ with $\max_{q\in K}|q|<r<2-\sqrt3$ and apply the preceding conclusion.
+Thus the series converges uniformly on every such $K$.
+The rest of the proof of Theorem \ref{ma1a} is the same as for Theorem \ref{ma1}; in particular, nonvanishing follows from Lemma \ref{modinv}.